French politician Marine Le Pen acquitted in hate speech trial | DW | 04.05.2021

 A court in the Paris suburb of Nanterre found that former presidential candidate and French far-right political star Marine Le Pen did not break hate speech laws by publishing gruesome images of Islamist atrocities on Twitter.

-The charges stemmed from a post from late 2015.
-In the wake of Paris terror attacks in which Islamists killed 130 people, Le Pen posted three images of atrocities committed by the so-called "Islamic State" (IS) terror militia — including one showing the beheaded body of US journalist James Foley — to highlight what she said was the absurdity of comparisons of her far-right political party National Front — now National Rally — to IS.
+The charges stemmed from a tweet in late 2015.
+In the wake of Paris terror attacks, in which Islamists killed 130 people, Le Pen posted three images of atrocities committed by the so-called "Islamic State" (IS) terror militia.

+These included one showing the beheaded body of US journalist James Foley, which Le Pen claimed highlighted what she said was the absurdity of comparisons of her far-right political party National Front — now called "National Rally" — to IS.

 Le Pen, who maintained her innocence throughout the trial, was charged under an article in the French penal code that prohibits the dissemination of violent messages that could seriously harm human dignity.